ipeaGIT/geobr/README.md

 - Option to download geometries with simplified borders for fast rendering
 - Option to download geometries as geoarrow objects out of memory
-- DuckDB SQL API for cross-dataset spatial analysis in Python (v0.3.0+)
 - Stable version published on CRAN for R users, and on PyPI for Python users